Security News

 Create a writable stream.

-you may pass in custom open
+you may pass in custom open, close, and seperator strings.

-But, by default, JSONStream.stringify()
+But, by default, JSONStream.stringify() will create an array,

-(with default options open='[\n', sep='\n,\n', close='\n]\n'
+(with default options open='[\n', sep='\n,\n', close='\n]\n')

 If you call JSONStream.stringify(false)